jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-01-applied-data-science-project.md

 ##### Key Business Insights

 ###### Positive reviews dominate the dataset
-- Customer satisfaction is generally high, but may mask underlying issues.
--
+- Positive reviews dominate the Amazon dataset.
+This indicates that overall customer satisfaction is generally high.
+However, the dominance of Positive sentiment may mask underlying issues, particularly moderate or mixed opinions that fall under the Neutral category.
+Relying solely on overall accuracy may therefore lead to an overly optimistic interpretation of customer satisfaction levels.

 ###### Neutral sentiment is frequently misclassified
-- Moderate or mixed opinions may be overlooked in performance evaluation.
--
+- Neutral sentiment is consistently more difficult to detect across all models.
+This suggests that moderate or mixed opinions are less clearly expressed in textual form and may contain subtle positive or negative words.
+As a result, these reviews are more likely to be misclassified.
+From a business perspective, overlooking Neutral feedback may result in missed opportunities for product refinement and service improvement.

 ###### Negative reviews contain stronger sentiment signals
-- These reviews provide clearer indicators of product pain points.
+- Negative reviews contain stronger and more explicit sentiment indicators.
+These reviews often include clear dissatisfaction keywords, making them more distinguishable for classification models.
+This provides valuable signals for identifying product weaknesses, service gaps, and recurring customer pain points.

 ###### Model interpretability enables keyword-level analysis
-- We can identify specific words driving dissatisfaction or praise.
+- The use of an interpretable model such as Logistic Regression allows for keyword-level analysis.
+By examining feature coefficients, the business can identify specific words or phrases that contribute most strongly to Positive or Negative predictions.
+This enables deeper insight into what drives customer satisfaction or dissatisfaction.

 ###### Accuracy alone can be misleading due to class imbalance
-- Class-level metrics (recall, F1) are critical for fair insight generation.
+- Results demonstrate that overall accuracy alone is insufficient for performance evaluation, particularly in imbalanced datasets.
+Class-level metrics such as recall and F1-score provide a more meaningful assessment of how well each sentiment category is represented.

 #### Recommended Business Actions

 ###### Monitor Neutral reviews closely
-- Treat Neutral feedback as improvement opportunities before they turn Negative.
+- Results demonstrate that overall accuracy alone is insufficient for performance evaluation, particularly in imbalanced datasets.
+Class-level metrics such as recall and F1-score provide a more meaningful assessment of how well each sentiment category is represented.

 ###### Use keyword analysis for product improvement
-- Extract top Negative-driving terms to identify product or service issues.
+- Keyword-level analysis should be integrated into product improvement processes.
+By identifying the most influential Negative keywords, management can prioritise corrective actions related to product quality, delivery issues, or customer service experience.

 ###### Improve customer communication for mixed-feedback cases
-- Follow up on moderate reviews to enhance customer experience.
+- customer communication strategies should be enhanced for mixed-feedback cases.
+Follow-up engagement with customers who leave Neutral reviews can improve loyalty and demonstrate responsiveness.

 ###### Implement continuous sentiment monitoring
-- Track sentiment trend changes over time to detect early warning signals.
+- Sentiment monitoring should be implemented as a continuous process rather than a one-time analysis.
+Tracking sentiment trends over time can help detect emerging issues early and measure the impact of improvement initiatives.

 ###### Improve dataset balance for future model retraining
-- Collect more Neutral/Negative samples to enhance model fairness.
+- Effort should be made to reduce dataset imbalance.
+Collecting more Neutral and Negative samples or applying resampling techniques will enchance fairness and improve reliability of sentiment detection

 #### 7.3 Future Challenges